-Gobingarh Fort: Right at the center of the city stands Gobingarh Fort, the oldest surviving fort of Amritsar.
-This historical monument was earlier known as Gujar Singh Fort, which was taken over by Maharaja Ranjit Singh, the founder of Sikh empire, in the 19th century, during his expansionist mission to keep his treasures safe including the prestigious Kohinoor Diamond.
+Gobingarh Fort: Right at the center of Amritsar stands Gobingarh Fort, the oldest surviving fort of the city.
+Gobingarh Fort was earlier known as Gujar Singh Fort, which was taken over by Maharaja Ranjit Singh, the founder of Sikh empire, during the 19th century, as a part of his expansionist mission to keep his treasures safe including the prestigious Kohinoor Diamond.
 In the years that follow, Gobingarh fort was soon taken over by the Britishers and it was during the signing of the Lahore Pact in 1850 that the Governor General decided to send the Kohinoor to Prince Albert as a gift.
-The fort soon lost its shine and was left in ruins.
-The Punjab Tourism board has been working day and night to restore this fort which shall be opened to the public soon.
+Gobingarh fort soon lost its shine and was left in ruins.
+The Punjab Tourism board has restored this fort and opened it for the public

 Ram Tirath: The temple at Ram Tirath holds significant importance for the Hindus as it is believed to be a place where Valmiki sat to write the mythological Ramayana.
 Though there are no proven facts but the locals believes that it is at Ram Tirath where Sita took the shelter and gave birth to her twins, Luv and Kush, after being abandoned by Lord Ram.
-The hut is the main attraction of this place which indicates the disputable history as well as the intricate carvings and sculptures which will take you back in time.
-Another noticeable thing about this place is the lake, which flows through this temple.
-It is said that this lake never dries up despite other water bodies in the area drying up during peak summers.
+The hut is the main attraction of Ram tirath in Amritsar which indicates the disputable history as well as the intricate carvings and sculptures which will take you back in time.
+Another noticeable thing about this place is a lake, which flows through this temple.
+It is said that this lake never dries up despite other water bodies in the area drying up during the peak summers.
 11 Kms from Amritsar on Chogawan Road will take you to Ram Tirath

-Durgiana Temple: Also known as the Lakshmi Narayan Temple, Durgiana temple is a dedicated Hindu site which is devoted to Maa Durga and modelled on the favourite shrine of Amritsar, Golden Temple.
+Durgiana Temple: Also known as the Lakshmi Narayan Temple, Durgiana temple in Amritsar is a dedicated Hindu site which is devoted to Maa Durga and modelled on the iconic Golden Temple.
 Its main memorial is rising from the midst of a tank, the central dome covered with gold, and the rest of the structure clad in marble.
 This temple also expresses the aura of Lord Krishna and Vishnu through its magnificent imagery.
-This temple is also called as Silver Temple sometimes, because of its beautifully engraved silver doors.
+Durgiana temple is also called as Silver Temple sometimes, because of its beautifully engraved silver doors.
 Located near the Lohgarh gate, the foundation stone was laid by the freedom fighter Pandit Madan Mohan Malviya

-Gurudwara Goindwal Sahib: This pilgrimage site holds immense significance for the Sikh community as it’s here that the third Sikh Guru, Guru Amardas lived and preached for 33 years.
+Gurudwara Goindwal Sahib: Gurudwara Goindwal Sahib in Amritsar holds immense significance for the Sikh community as it’s here that the third Sikh Guru, Guru Amardas lived and preached for 33 years.
 The concept of Langar (Free Community Kitchen) was also introduced here, which over the decades has become an important part of Sikhism.
 An 84 step-well called Baoli has been constructed here and it is believed that those who will climb the stairs reciting ‘Japji’ and will take a bath shall attain salvation.